About the Safe Space Scheme

 Safe spaces include businesses, organisations, community spaces, and various other publicly accessible eligible venues.

-Safe spaces that have signed up have been assessed as suitable premises and provide access to a private or a quiet area available for use, access to a phone, a toilet and drinking water whilst accessing the space.
+Organisations that have signed up have been assessed as suitable premises and provide individuals with access to a private or a quiet area, access to a phone, a toilet and drinking water, whilst accessing the space.

 You can find the nearest safe space to you by using the map function on the website by using the devices location or entering a postcode.